 I learnt to think, question and be inspired at UEA, which in turn has helped me to hopefully inspire others, whether on a personal or professional level.
 Most of all I had a life-enhancing time.Tamara Ingram Executive Vice President and Managing Director (Grey Global), former Chair (Visit London) and former Executive Chairman (Saatchi & Saatchi)

-The University received the highest ranking in its most recent teaching quality audit by the Quality Assurance Agency for Higher Education and has been consistently ranked as one of the top universities in the Guardian University Guide: 2014, the Times Good University Guide 2014 and for student satisfaction in the UK National Student Survey.
+The University received the highest ranking in its most recent teaching quality audit by the Quality Assurance Agency for Higher Education and has been consistently ranked as one of the top universities in the Guardian University Guide: 2015, the Complete University Guide 2015 and for student satisfaction in the UK National Student Survey.

 The latest government Research Assessment Exercise placed UEA among the best research universities in the UK, with almost 90 per cent of the University's research activity deemed to be of international standing, and over 50 per cent as world leading or internationally excellent.